Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Discussion

-\descitem{Quarter Symmetry of the Cruciform Specimen} Quarter symmetry was assumed in the circular region of interest of the cruciform to reduce the FE model size and conserve computational resources.
-While this is a reasonable assumption for the synthetic demonstration, a real-world lab environment may present more complex behavior.
+\descitem{Symmetry of the Cruciform Specimen} Eighth-symmetry was used in constructing the FE model to reduce the size and computational cost.
+While this is a reasonable idealization for the synthetic demonstration, laboratory results often deviate from such approximations.
+For instance, recent investigations on complex specimens~\cite{jones2021anisotropic} have demonstrated that utilization of ideal in place of actual boundary conditions can impact predicted results.
+Therefore, when used in practice, such symmetries may not be exploitable.

+\descitem{Likelihood Contributions from Multiple QoIs} In engineering applications, it is common to combine multiple QoIs for calibration to capture various aspects of material behavior.
+For example, this work utilized both full-field displacements and global load values to calibrate a material model.
+While the calibration could have been performed using only the load data or only the displacement data, using both data sources and combining the unique information they contain greatly improves the calibration.
+Table~\ref{Tab: qoi posterior comparison} shows the posterior summaries using solely load data, solely displacement or both sources combined.
+The expected values indicate that all options effectively infer parameter values from the available data.
+However, when both sources are used together, parameter uncertainty is reduced.
+Figure~\ref{fig: posterior contours comparing qois} visually compares the different cases, clearly demonstrating the advantages of incorporating both data sources in the calibration process.

+The posterior uncertainty significantly decreases when adding displacement data to the load-only calibration (a).
+Conversely, transitioning from the displacement-only calibration to the combined calibration with load data (b) results in a much smaller reduction in posterior uncertainty.
+This difference highlights the varying information content of each QoI: the displacement data which has over 1,000 measurements provides rich information, while the load data which provides a single measurement contributes less.
+While balancing contributions from multiple QoIs may be necessary in some cases---for example, to avoid over-fitting---both data sources in this example, as shown in Fig.~\ref{fig: posterior contours comparing qois} and supported by posterior predictive checks in Sec.~\ref{sec: validation}, meaningfully contributed to the inference.